-HORIZON-CL4-2022-SPACE-02-52: Public sector as Galileo and/or Copernicus user contribution per project would allow these outcomes to be addressed appropriately.
+HORIZON-CL4-2022-SPACE-02-52: Public sector as Galileo and/or Copernicus user

+Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of around EUR 4.70 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 4.70 million.
 Type of Action Pre-commercial Procurement